LISTEN TO THIS ARTICLE:

 Hidden costs and surprise bills

 Not only is information about healthcare choices limited, but potential costs are vague as well.
 Managed care has created a situation where there is very little transparency about what services will cost.
 Have you ever asked what something costs at a doctor’s office or a hospital?
 No one will be able to give you a straight answer.
 They always say, “We have to process your claim to find out what the coverage is.”
-This is the only industry where you have to buy a product before you find out how much it costs.

 If you haven’t personally experienced the horror of receiving surprise healthcare bills, there’s a good chance you know someone who has.
 Imagine you get in an accident, and the ambulance rushes you to the emergency department of a local hospital.
 Weeks later you receive an unexpected bill for thousands of dollars.
 Although the hospital was in your network, a provider that saw you was not, and you didn’t find that out until it’s too late.